| Microwaves & RF August 1999

 toward "Max Gain" on the left or "Min Noise" on the

+right.
 Gain and noise-figure (NF) trade-offs can be viewed instantly by sliding

 the control toward Max Gain or Min Noise.
 As this is performed the gain and